 1) Get Help

 If you are dealing with a situation that is out of your ability to manage, get help.
 Go talk to your local doctor as a good starting point.
-They can refer you out to all sorts of support services and counselling, and some services can be covered under Medicare.
+They can refer you out to all sorts of support services and counselling, and some services can be covered under Medicare with a mental health plan.
 It is not a sign of weakness to ask for help.
+I have been there myself with depression, anxiety and panic attacks.
+Getting outside help made all the difference.
 Nobody can do it all alone.
-In particular, if you are experiencing a situation where you or someone else is at risk, or things are spiraling out of control – get help.
+In particular, if you are experiencing a situation where you or someone else is at risk, and things are spiraling out of control – get help.

 2) Exercise and get outdoors

-You hear all the time that you need to move more.
+We hear all the time that we need to move more.
 This is vital.
-Sitting has become the new smoking and is a leading cause of all sorts of ill health.
-In particular, exercise and time in the outdoors, are great for your wellbeing.
+Sitting has become the new smoking, and is a leading cause of all sorts of ill-health.
+In particular, exercise and time in the outdoors, are great for your mental health.
 Just taking half an hour each day to go out for a walk, is a great start.
-I walk my son to school every day and then go on for a half hour walk.
+I walk my son and our dog to school every day, and then go on for a longer walk.
 It is such a lovely thing to do and we have great conversations too.
 During the holidays, don’t let yourself become a couch potato – get outside and play with your children, walk the dog, or wander along the beach.

 3) Eat a healthy balanced diet, but allow yourself some Christmas goodies!

 If you are trying to consider your weight, balance is the key.
 Choose your treat.
 Have a mince pie or piece of Christmas Cake, alongside some cherries and other festive fruits.
-For Christmas lunch stick to turkey, baked ham, seafood, or your choice of lean protein, with lots of healthy salads and vegetables on the side.
+For Christmas lunch stick to your choice of lean protein, with lots of healthy salads and vegetables on the side.
 Add a Christmas pudding with custard for desert and lay the fruit and nut platters on thick throughout the festive season for healthy snacking.